MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 For more information about the range of movement in each direction, see [Coordinate System & Movement Ranges.](../../../misty-ii/robot/misty-ii/#coordinate-system-amp-movement-ranges)

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** You must pass in a value for either the `duration` OR the `velocity` argument.
+If you pass in values for both arguments, or if you pass in values for neither arguments, the system throws an exception.
+{{box op="end"}}

 Arguments

 - pitch (double) - Value that determines the up or down movement of Misty's head movement.
 - roll (double) - Value that determines the tilt ("ear" to "shoulder") of Misty's head.
 Misty's head will tilt to the left or right.
 - yaw (double) - Number that determines the turning of Misty's head.
 Misty's head will turn left or right.
 - velocity (double) - Optional.
 The percentage of max velocity that indicates how quickly Misty should move her head.
 Value range: 0 to 100.
 Defaults to 10.
+- duration (double) - Optional.
+Time (in seconds) Misty takes to move her head from its current position to its new position.
+- units (string) -  Optional.
+A string value of `degrees`, `radians`, or `position` that determines which unit to use in moving Misty's head.
+Defaults to `degrees`.
 - prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
 - postPauseMs (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
 If no command follows this command, `postPauseMs` is not used.